 Valuing a business is more than just calculating a number.
 Having worked as a CFO provides me with a unique perspective.
-When I recommend a business owner invest $35 million in an acquisition, I stay with it to make sure it is successful.
+When we recommend a business owner invest millions in an acquisition, we stay with it to make sure it is successful.

 Business Valuation Services